divergent63/SCII_Bots/README.md

 ### evaluating

-It costs much time but the agent does learn something like:
+Build value neural agent to learn high-value action based on DQN algorithm, currently the state of convergence as follows:

 -  The most important, the agent has learned available action sequence like how to select army and attack (select_scv-->build_supply_deport-->build_barrack-->train marines in multiple times-->select_all_troops-->reach to attack_point and attack);
--  learned to train new battle units when army is losing, build around 10 marines in each attack wave;
+-  available to train new battle units when army is losing, build around 10 marines in each attack wave;
-- learning to attack specific position.
+- available to attack specific position.

+ Best score in one episode: 8339872.5.
 Average learning losses after 1068 batch_pools.

 ![image-20210608150500854](assets\image-20210608150500854.png)